Paopun20/Hython/README.md

 # Hython Interpreter

-Hython is a Python scripting interpreter written in Haxe.
+Hython is a Python interpreter written in Haxe.

 It’s designed for:
 - working on any platform you want